Food safety in a power cut - advice for consumers

 If the weather is cold (below 8°C), you can store food outside.
 Store food in clean dry conditions, out of direct sunlight and protect it from animals.
 You should use a sealed box to prevent contamination and tampering.

-Save tinned foods for later
+Save foods stored in the cupboard for later

 How to prepare and cook food during a power cut

-Cooking with gas
+Cooking

-Electric cookers will not work during a power cut, but gas cookers are more likely to function.
-You can also cook food and heat water for food preparation and cleaning using a camping stove, barbecue, or bottled gas stove.
-Please check the manufacturer’s instructions for safe use of these appliances.
-BBQs should not be used indoors.
+Electric/induction cookers will not work during a power cut, but gas cookers may continue to function.
+If available, you can also cook food and heat water for food preparation and cleaning using a camping stove, barbecue, or bottled gas stove.

 Our BBQ food safety page has tips on cooking food safely on a barbecue or camping stove.